Florida Career College-Miami

-- The teacher population of 189 teachers has grown by 110% over five years.
+- The teacher population of 106 teachers has declined by 34% over five years.

 - Founded as Florida Programming and Educational Center, Inc., the College's first classes began in September 1982 in Miami, Florida.
 In 1990, the School started using the name Florida Computer and Business School.
 Through the years, the school has grown and expanded with additional courses and programs to match student skills with the needs of the computer industry and business sectors.
 Florida Career College currently owns and operates five campuses.
 The main campus is located in Miami, Florida with four branch campuses located in Pembroke Pines, Florida, West Palm Beach, Florida, Lauderdale Lakes, Florida and Hialeah, Florida.
 All campuses are conveniently located near expressways, shopping malls, and restaurants.
 Florida Career College offers large, comfortable classrooms, computer labs with PC and Mac computers, Medical Labs, bookstore and a resource center.
 The resource center provides students and faculty with reference materials, including books, videos and periodicals to supplement textbooks and lectures.
 Also, each campus houses school offices for student services, financial services, and career center.
 The Miami campus is located at 1321 SW 107 Avenue, Suite 201B, Miami, Florida.
 The 28,000-square-foot facility is conveniently located across the street from Florida International University (F.I.U.)
 South Campus.
 Accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award diplomas and Associate of Science degrees.
 The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education.

 - College Location Mi.
 Students

 - 364 students | 2.70 Mi8230 W Flagler St.

 Miami, FL 33144